Gambling Act 2005

 Statement of Principles

 Section 349 of The Gambling Act 2005 requires that every local authority publish a Statement of the Principles that it proposes to apply when exercising its functions under the Act.
-The Act also requires that the local authority review its policy at least every 3 years and as such, our existing Statement needs to be renewed in January 2022.
+The Act also requires that the local authority review its policy at least every 3 years.
+The statement must also be reviewed from time to time and any amended parts re-consulted upon.
+The statement must then be re-published.
+The current 3 year period requires us to pubish our revised policy by 3 January 2019 with it coming into force on 31 January 2019.

 Local Authority responsibilities